 - Provide guidance and educational materials for building ADUs on the City's website, including permitting procedures and construction resources.
-Additionally, the City shall present homeowner associations with the community and neighborhood benefits of accessory dwelling units, inform them that covenants, conditions, and restrictions (CC&Rs) prohibiting ADUs are contrary to state law, and ask homeowner associations to encourage such uses. - Develop, and offer free of charge, preapproved plans for accessory dwelling units to bring down permit costs and expedite the permitting process. - Explore options for establishing a loan program to help homeowners finance the construction of ADUs.
-The City shall consider incentives to encourage homeowners to deed restrict ADUs for lower-income households. - Actively market ADU guidance and materials and preapproved plans in areas of high access to resources to encourage the development of new affordable housing in areas of opportunity as a strategy to enhance mobility and reduce displacement of low-income households seeking affordable housing options. - Develop and implement a monitoring program.
-The program will track ADU approvals and affordability.
-The City will use this monitoring program to track progress in ADU development and adjust or expand the focus of its education and outreach efforts through the 2021-2029 planning period.
-The City will evaluate ADU production and affordability two years into the planning period (2023) and if it is determined these units are not meeting the lower-income housing need, the City shall ensure other housing sites are available to accommodate the unmet portion of the lower-income RHNA.
-If additional sites must be rezoned, they will be consistent with Government Code Sections 65583(f) and 65583.2(h).
+Additionally, the City shall present homeowner associations with the community and neighborhood benefits of accessory dwelling units, inform them that covenants, conditions, and restrictions (CC&Rs) prohibiting ADUs are contrary to state law, and ask homeowner associations to encourage such uses. - Develop, and offer free of charge, prototype plans for second units to bring down permit costs. - Explore options for establishing a loan program to help homeowners finance the construction of ADUs.
+The City shall consider incentives to encourage homeowners to deed restrict ADUs for lower-income households. - Monitor the construction, and/or rental of ADUs annually to ensure that ADUs are available and affordable to low-income households.